Hours: Tuesday: 10 am- 5 pm ; Wednesday- Friday 10 am–4 pm

 About

 The goal of the Artist—Wilderness—Connection Residency is to connect artists with the public and our wild lands in Northwest Montana.
-In 2003, the Hockaday Museum of Art, Bob Marshall Wilderness Foundation, Flathead National Forest, and Swan Valley Connections joined forces to create this unique residency.
-Each summer selected artists hike into a remote backcountry cabin 5-15 miles from the trailhead in the Flathead National Forest for 7-14 days to create work in a beautiful, remote setting, which is then shared in a public presentation or workshop with the community.
-To date, 46 artists have participated in the program, which consists of three components: Artist Residency, Forest Experience, and Community Extension.
+In 2003, the Hockaday Museum of Art, Bob Marshall Wilderness Foundation, Flathead National Forest, and (formerly) Swan Valley Connections joined forces to create this unique residency.
+In 2024, the Helena-Lewis and Clark National Forest was added to the partnership.
+During the summer, selected artists hike into a remote backcountry cabin 5-15 miles from the trailhead in the Flathead National Forest or Helena-Lewis and Clark National Forest for 5 and up to 16 days to create work in a beautiful, remote setting, which is then shared in a public presentation or workshop with the community.
+To date, 56 artists have participated in the program, which consists of three components: Artist Residency, Forest Experience, and Community Extension.
 Artists benefit from having a remote setting to focus on their art and the community benefits from the work and presentations created from the artists’ experiences.

 Apply